sallonoroff/sallonoroff.github.io/_posts/2011-02-28-it-could-be-me-draw-52.md

 Financial outcome: **-£1**

 Yay!
 A big fat nothing again.
-One year&#8217;s worth of saturday National Lottery draws and not a penny won.
+One year's worth of saturday National Lottery draws and not a penny won.
 Evidence, if you should need it, that your money is better off in the bank.
-I&#8217;ll probably undertake some &#8220;analysis&#8221; of this experiment and provide you with a conclusion.
+I'll probably undertake some &#8220;analysis&#8221; of this experiment and provide you with a conclusion.
 Sometime.
-Anyway, after a year, this is how the final balances compare…
+Anyway, after a year, this is how the final balances compare:

 **Lottery balance: -£52.00  //  Not A Lottery balance: £52.14**

-&nbsp;